lopezdsr/sql-query/hive_metastore.md

 In order to query partitioned tables, you must perform two mandatory steps:

-### Step 1: Register the Table
+### Step 1: Register the table
+{: #step1}

-This data partiitoning is reflected in the PARTITIONED BY clause of the following CREATE TABLE statement:
+This data partitioning is reflected in the PARTITIONED BY clause of the following CREATE TABLE statement:

 ```sql
 CREATE TABLE customers (